![]() | Other application modules is a group holding various application modules. |

 We recommend to thoroughly document what ID is used for what current path.
 Add a photograph, if possible, showing the direction arrow of the Rogowski coil.
 For that reason, the IDs are not changed if a result is deleted later.

-The current reduction factor is calculated from the measurements.
+The current split factor is calculated from the measurements.
 If it goes beyond 1 or below 0, there is an error in the measurement setup.

 Tip: If you doubt that your measurement is correct, you can carry it out with the other current direction, too.
 If there are major deviations, either an error occurred (for example, wrong direction of the arrow on the Rogowski coil, loose cable contact,...) or the injected current was too small for an accurate measurement result.

 By pressing the To menu soft key you can return to the guided workflow overview.
-Nevertheless, the reduction factor (entered or measured) is remembered for the following steps.
+Nevertheless, the split factor (entered or measured) is remembered for the following steps.

 Turn the jog dial wheel until the focus is on Output.
 Then press the jog dial wheel once.